uvaai/ml1/10 week1/60 ELIZA/elective/submit.md

 For this first programming assignment you'll get to know ELIZA, a famous computer psychotherapist, and write a simple chatbot of your own.
-This assignment will only be graded pass/fail, and is mainly intended to get you acquainted with Jupyter notebooks.
+This assignment will be graded pass/fail, and is mainly intended to get you acquainted with Jupyter notebook and check your installation.

 ## Starting the assignment